Our Mission:

 Our Story

-Formed in March 2015, Crate Free USA is an all-volunteer, not-for-profit 501(c)(3) corporation.
+Formed in March 2015, Crate Free USA is a not-for-profit 501(c)(3) corporation.
 The people who work with Crate Free USA are a group of animal lovers (some vegetarian or vegan, some not) united by their belief that, in the end, there’s really no difference between cruelty inflicted on a dog, cat, bird, horse, chicken, calf or pig.

 Why We Do This